coderefinery/template-workshop-webpage/content/join.md

 Attendees report a great experience with these livestream courses!
 You will be able to ask us questions if you register. **Please register in any case so that you can get emails and we can better report our impact.**

-### Attend via livestream + CodeRefinery Zoom

-To provide interactive support, we also host also a Zoom session.
-Learners watch the livestream during teaching, and discuss in Zoom during exercises.

-In Zoom, we group attendees into teams with an team leaders and help from our staff.
-This makes a very interactive workshop, but unfortunately we have limited resources to accept these registrations.

-With Zoom attendance, you get:
-- everything the livestream does
-- discussion in teams and a bit more help

 ### Attend with own team